DataFire/Integrations/integrations/generated/google_serviceconsumermanagement/README.md

 ### CreateTenancyUnitRequest
 * CreateTenancyUnitRequest `object`: Request to create a tenancy unit for a consumer of a service.
-  * tenancyUnitId `string`: Optional producer provided identifier of the tenancy unit
+  * tenancyUnitId `string`: Optional producer provided identifier of the tenancy unit.

-### CustomAuthRequirements
-* CustomAuthRequirements `object`: Configuration for a custom authentication provider.
-  * provider `string`: A configuration string containing connection information for the

 ### CustomError
 * CustomError `object`: Customize service error responses.
 For example, list any service